pyvec/naucse.python.cz/lessons/beginners-en/str/index.md

 {% endfilter %}

 Strings can do more tricks.
-You can find out how long is the string or if it contains some substring.
+You can find out how long the string is, or if it contains a certain substring.

 <table class="table">
     <tr>